 Ciolfi Plans to Use Powell Fellowship to Help Students Get Back on the Diploma Track

-Alumna Angela Ciolfi ’03, currently a law clerk to Judge Reginald C. Lindsay of the District of Massachusetts, was recently awarded the Law School’s Powell Fellowship, an honor for a graduate or clerk entering a public service career.
-Created in honor of the late Supreme Court Justice Lewis F. Powell Jr., the Fellowship is designed to improve the delivery of legal services to the poor.
-First awarded in 2002, it provides a fellow’s salary of $35,000 for one year with the expectation that it will be renewed for a second year.
+Alumna Angela Ciolfi '03, currently a law clerk to Judge Reginald C. Lindsay of the District of Massachusetts, was recently awarded the Powell Fellowship, an honor that provides a $35,000 award for a graduate or clerk entering a public service career.
+Created in honor of the late Supreme Court Justice Lewis F. Powell Jr., a Richmond native, the Powell Fellowship is designed to improve the delivery of legal services to the poor.
+First awarded in 2002, it provides a fellow's salary for one year with the expectation that it will be renewed for a second year.

-“The Powell Fellowship is a wonderful opportunity for our students who want to provide legal services to indigent clients,” said Public Service Center Director Kimberly Emery ’91.
-“It is a very generous fellowship and it has the distinct advantage of being limited to Virginia students.”
+"The Powell Fellowship is a wonderful opportunity for our students who want to provide legal services to indigent clients," said Public Service Center Director Kimberly Emery.
+"It is a very generous fellowship and it has the distinct advantage of being limited to Virginia students."

-During the summer of 2001, Ciolfi worked as a research assistant for Law Professor James Ryan, an expert on law and educational opportunity.
-“It is hard for me to imagine any student more qualified for or deserving of this fellowship,” he said.
-“I have counseled and come to know a number of impressive students interested in public service.
-But none comes close to Angela in terms of her commitment and dedication.”
+During the summer of 2001, Ciolfi worked as a research assistant for law professor Jim Ryan, an expert on law and educational opportunity.
+"It is hard for me to imagine any student more qualified for or deserving of this fellowship," he said.
+"I have counseled and come to know a number of impressive students interested in public service.
+But none comes close to Angela in terms of her commitment and dedication."